Command Line Usage¶

 python -m pysd -o my_output_file.csv Teacup.mdl

-The output file can be a .csv or .tab.
+The output file format may be .csv, .tab or .nc.

 Activate progress bar¶

 The progress bar can be activated using the -p/–progress argument:

 python -m pysd --progress Teacup.mdl

 To translate the model file and not run the model, the -t/–trasnlate command is provided: